NagendraBS/AWS/AWS-Solutions Architect - Associate/Sumanth/AWS-Introduction/AWS_Introduction.md

 * By setting up these components effectively on AWS,
 * you can ensure that the web application for the organization is secure, scalable, highly available, and cost-efficient.
 * Each setup can be customized based on specific application requirements and organizational needs.
+MoreOver Will only ```Pay for what we Use``` in AWS.

 ### ```That's why we Required Cloud Computation```